llaske/sugarizer/README.md

 	npm start -- --window

-To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.
+To run locally **Sugarizer Application into the Web Browser** (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.

 For **Chrome**, close ALL running instances of Chrome and re-launch it using the command line: